shanksandbox/mcp-servers/google-drive-mcp/README.md

-# ⚙️ Setup Guide — Google Drive FastMCP Integration
+# Google Drive FastMCP Integration

 This document walks you through setting up the **Google Drive FastMCP Integration** project — from installation to authentication and verification.

 ---

-## 🧩 1.
-Prerequisites
+## Prerequisites

 Before you begin, ensure you have: